Anti-Bihari sentiment: Bhojpuri film industry relocation

 The ₹200-crore Bhojpuri film industry is considering moving out of Mumbai owing to threats from MNS workers, and growing insecurity.
 With an average output of 75 movies per annum and an over 250 million target audience, the Bhojpuri film industry employs hundreds of unskilled and semi-skilled people from the state in various stage of production and distribution.
 The industry, which has around 50 registered production houses in Mumbai, has initiated talks with Uttar Pradesh and Bihar.
 "We have given a proposal to the Uttar Pradesh government through its Culture Minister Subhash Pandey for setting up the industry in Lucknow.
-Besides, we are also counting on some other options like Delhi, Noida and Patna," Bhojpuri superstar and producer Manoj Tiwari said.
+Besides, we are also counting on some other options like Delhi, Noida and Patna," Bhojpuri actor and producer Manoj Tiwari said.
 The films have a large market because the Bhojpuri diaspora is spread over countries like Mauritius, Nepal, Dubai, Guyana, West Indies, Fiji, Indonesia, Suriname and the Netherlands.
 70 per cent of the total production cost of a Bhojpuri film — budgets of which range from ₹ 80 lakh to ₹1.25 crore — is usually spent in Maharashtra, providing direct employment to junior artists, make-up men, spot boys and local studios among others.

-Improving Bihar
+Present times

 However, the state government, post 2005, has made an effort to improve the economic condition of the state, and reduce the need for migration.
 In 2008, the state government approved over ₹ 70,000 crore worth of investment, has had record tax collection, broken the political-criminal nexus, made improvements in power supply to villages, towns and cities.
-Bihar, a state fraught with abject poverty, has come out on top as the fastest growing state second year in a row, with a striking 13.1 percent growth in 2011–2012.
+Bihar, a state fraught with abject poverty, has come out on top as the fastest growing state second year in a row, with 13.1 percent growth in 2011–2012.
 Its economy has also grown bigger than that of Punjab — the prime destination for Bihari workers.
 They have laid greater emphasis on education and learning by appointing more teachers, and opening a software park.
 State Ministers who have failed to live up to election commitments have been dismissed.
 Bihar's GSDP grew by 18% over the period 2006–2007, which was higher than in the past 10 years and one of the highest recorded by the Government of India for that period.